Big Brother: Reindeer Games: Naughty and Nice Challenge

 In this challenge, the houseguests would compete to gain an advantage for the next challenge, while simultaneously, giving a disadvantage for a houseguest of their choosing, also known as the Naughty List Punishment.

 Jingle Bell Brawl Challenge

 The winner, or winners, of this challenge, would receive safety from elimination.

 Santa's Showdown

-The nominees would compete against each other in various challenges to determine who would stay in the lodge and who would be eliminated from the game.
+The nominees would compete against each other in various challenges to determine who would remain in the lodge and who would be eliminated from the game.